How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Why it went well:

 Don’t just list wins—understand them.
 “Closed client” isn’t enough.
-Why did they close?
-What did you do differently?
-What pattern can you repeat?
+Why did they close, what did you do differently, and what pattern can you repeat?

 How to repeat:

-This is where documentation becomes leverage.
-“Client closed because proposal addressed their specific compliance concern” becomes a repeatable pattern.
-“New outreach angle converted 3x better” becomes next week’s priority.
+This is where documentation turns into leverage.
+“Client closed because the proposal addressed their specific compliance concern” becomes a repeatable pattern, and “new outreach angle converted 3x better” becomes next week’s priority.

-One coach documented wins weekly.
-By week 12, she had 36 documented patterns.
-A new team member joined?
-She had 36 examples of what works instead of vague “just do what feels right” guidance.
+One coach documented wins every week.
+By week 12, she had 36 documented patterns, so when a new team member joined, she had 36 concrete examples of what works instead of vague “just do what feels right” guidance.

 Segment 3: Problems Identification (20 minutes)